 MASON BEES--a great way to pollinate your fruit trees..

 Click on the image above to get online information on Mason Bees.
-The Mason Bee season is from March to the end of April on Vancouver Island.
-We have Mason Bee Nesting Boxes in stock for you to be ready for next spring, as well as the informative Pollination with MASON BEES book.
-Get your supplies now so that you are ready with these great pollinators when fruit trees are ready for pollination next spring.
+The Mason Bee season is about to start on Vancouver Island.
+We have Mason Bee Nesting Boxes and cocoons in stock to attract Mason Bees to your yard, as well as the informative Pollination with MASON BEES book.
+Get your supplies now so that you are ready with these great pollinators when fruit trees are ready for pollination in the next few weeks.
+We have nesting boxes made of plastic, ones made of wood or ones that have paper straws in them.
+All three designs work equally well.

 ANNA'S HUMMINGBIRDS ARE AT FEEDERS AGAIN!